Picture

 In the 500m event the Aussie finished as the 21st fastest skater in the heats when he needed to be in the top 20 to move on – a difference of just 0.079 of a second between progressing.
 Corey's time, 41.097 seconds over 500m, was a personal best.

-Corey has started the 2022-2023 season in great form, setting multiple national records in the 500m distance.
+Corey started the 2022-2023 season in great form, setting a number of national records and equalling his best ever World Cup performances.

 Q & A